Weak Sequential Completeness of Uniform Algebras: Definitions

 \section{Definitions}

-~ For $X$ a compact Hausdorff space, we denote by $C(X)$ the algebra of all continuous complex-valued functions on $X$ with the supremum norm $ \|f\|_{X} = \sup\{ |f(x)| : x \in X \}$.
-A \emph{uniform algebra} on $X$ is a closed subalgebra of $C(X)$ that contains the constant functions and separates the points of $X$.
-We say that the uniform algebra $A$ on $X$ \emph{natural} if $X$ is the maximal ideal space of $A$, that is, if the only (non-zero) multiplicative linear functionals on $A$ are the point evaluations at points of $X$.
-For $Y$ a noncompact locally compact Hausdorff space, we denote by $C_0(Y)$ the algebra of continuous complex-valued functions on $Y$ that vanish at infinity, again with the supremum norm.
+~ Recall from the introduction that a uniform algebra on a compact Hausdorff space $X$ is an algebra of continuous complex-valued functions on $X$ that contains the constant functions, separates the points of $X$, and is (uniformly) closed in the algebra $C(X)$ of all continuous complex-valued functions on $X$.
+For $Y$ a noncompact, locally compact Hausdorff space, we denote by $C_0(Y)$ the algebra of continuous complex-valued functions on $Y$ that vanish at infinity, equipped with the supremum norm.
 By a \emph{nonunital uniform algebra} $B$ on $Y$ we mean a closed subalgebra of $C_0(Y)$ that strongly separates points in the sense that for every pair of distinct points $x$ and $y$ in $Y$ there is a function $f$ in $B$ such that $f(x)\neq f(y)$ and $f(x)\neq 0$.
 If $B$ is a nonunital uniform algebra on $Y$, then the linear span of $B$ and the constant functions on $Y$ forms a unital Banach algebra that can be identified with a uniform algebra $A$ on the one-point compactification of $Y$, and under this identification $B$ is the maximal ideal of $A$ consisting of the functions in $A$ that vanish at infinity.

 Let $A$ be a uniform algebra on a compact Hausdorff space $X$.
 A closed subset $E$ of $X$ is a \emph{peak set} for $A$ if there is a function $f\in A$ such that $f(x)=1$ for all $x\in E$ and $|f(y)|< 1$ for all $y\in X\setminus E$.
 Such a function $f$ is said to \emph{peak on $E$}.
 A \emph{generalized peak set} is an intersection of peak sets.
 A point $p$ in $X$ is a \emph{peak point} if the singleton set $\{p\}$ is a peak set, and $p$ is a \emph{generalized peak point} if $\{p\}$ is a generalized peak set.
-For $\Lambda$ a bounded linear functional on $A$, we say that a regular Borel measure $\mu$ on $X$ represents $\Lambda$ if $\Lambda(f)=\int f \, d\mu$ for every $f\in A$.
+A closed subset $E$ of $X$ is an \emph{interpolation set} for $A$ if $A|E=C(E)$, where $A|E$ denotes the algebra of restrictions of functions in $A$ to $E$.
+The set $E$ is a \emph{peak interpolation set} for $A$ if $E$ is both a peak set and an interpolation set for $A$.
+For $\Lambda$ a bounded linear functional on $A$, we say that a complex regular Borel measure $\mu$ on $X$ represents $\Lambda$ if $\Lambda(f)=\int f \, d\mu$ for every $f\in A$.